Thai curry

 Here’s where you can get really creative!
 Nearly every vegetable tastes great in Thai curry—you can mix and match to your heart’s desire.
 The only fruit I’ve ever used is pineapple, which is a real treat!

-This meal can be viewed as a type of “veggie dump,” in the event you need to use leftover veggies, older veggies that are about to turn, or veggies that don’t seem to go with anything else you have pulled out at the moment.
+This meal can be viewed as a “veggie dump” for those times you need to use leftover veggies or older veggies that are close to turning.

 • Onions